goldin2008/Modeling_Projects/README.md

 using under-sampling in order to avoid the risk of over-fitting, which may result when a neural network is trained using a small number of examples.

+Afeter Work
+PowerShell commands can be executed from memory, hence identifying malicious commands and blocking them prior to their execution is, in general, impractical.
+We therefore estimate that the most plausible deployment scenario of our detector would be as a post-breach tool.
+In such a deployment scenario, PowerShell commands that execute will be recorded and then classified by our detector.
+Commands classified as malicious would generate alerts that should trigger further investigation.
+In corporate networks, this type of alerts is typically sent to a security information and event management (SIEM) system and presented on a dashboard monitored by the organization’s CISO (chief information security officer) team.

 ```

 ```